transistorsoft/react-native-background-fetch/README.md

       stopOnTerminate: false,   // <-- Android-only,
       startOnBoot: true         // <-- Android-only
     }, () => {
+      // If you're doing async work, use async/await syntax or return a promise
-      console.log("[js] Received background-fetch event");
+      // otherwise the fetch will terminate immediately console.log("[js] Received background-fetch event");
       // Required: Signal completion of your task to native code
       // If you fail to do this, the OS can terminate your app